 Trail #36 was pure delight, especially as our turnaround point was the rustic Herridge Shelter.
 It’s now a Federal Heritage Building but originally it was home to a family from Ireland, and then William Duncan Herridge, a politician after whom it has been named.

 For a short side -trip, we decided to check out Healey House, another of the warming lodges, that was equally beautiful and in an even better location with sun pouring into the shelter on a cold winter afternoon.

 On our second day of skiing we opted to try out some of the trails in the Wakefield area.
 As we were staying at the beautiful and historic MoulinWakefield Mill Hotel (which I highly recommend) these were particularly easy to access.

 One trailhead in particular was no more than a hundred metres from the front door.
 I found the trails in this area to be very open with lots of meadows and fields.

 Gatineau Park is one of my favourite places in Canada for cross-country skiing.
 I would love to participate in the Gatineau Loppet – the biggest cross-country skiing event in Canada one February.

 The Gatineau Park Visitor Centre is located at 33 Scott Street in Chelsea.
-Trail passes are $15 per adult per day.
-You can buy the passes at the Visitor Centre or at kiosks by the trailheads.
+Trail passes are $20 per adult per day (2022).
+You can buy the passes online, at the Visitor Centre, or at kiosks by the trailheads but you’ll need cash and exact change.
 A real bonus for residents of the region is that they can ski for free by borrowing a park pass with a library card from libraries in Ottawa, Gatineau and the Outaouais region.

 The Outaouais region can be very cold in winter so dress appropriately and bring a thermos of something hot to drink.